 At the highest level is comprehension, which is the ease in which a block of code can be fully understood.
 Decomposition, naming conventions and comments are just a few of the many ways to improve comprehension.

-In between these two is the level that I’m concerned with: readability.
+Readability sits between these two.
 This level is a little harder to define, but I believe it comes down to two main factors: structure and line density. (more…)